porridgewithraisins/x11c/README.md

 ```

 The format is
-`./putcp target1 fd1 target2 fd2...`.
+`putcp target1 fd1 target2 fd2...`.
 You can use `-` in place of any fd to specify stdin.
 Any file/stream can be given as a data source.

 Each file/stream provided will be read to completion and stored in memory _at the time the corresponding target is requested_.
 Hence, if the target specified is _never_ requested, it will _never_ be read.
 Once read, the data will be kept in memory to serve future requests.